 As Hatcher explains, the omega-6 fatty acids and GLA stimulate a class of hormones that slow the production of another, pro-inflammatory class of hormones.
 Thus, it indirectly cues a hormonal process that stops a cause of inflammation in the body.

 If you want to try CBD in your skincare regimen, the creme-de-la-creme are featured below.

 Lueur CBD Face Serum, $80

 Oil blends are like potent, filler-free nutrients for your face, and this skin-nourishing concoction also features CBD.
 The selected oils help with acne scars, inflammation, dryness, and more — and will leave your skin feeling incredibly soft by the morning.
-Their Black Friday sale lasts until Dec.
-2, or you can use code JESSICA30 for 30% off.

 If you aren't into oils, this is a serum that I loved using after Clear + Brilliant laser treatments.
 The company creates each batch in sync with the moon cycles and consider it "vibrationally alive" skincare.

 This is an incredible overnight mask.
 It is extremely gentle because of the 422 mg CBD it contains, and it contains anti-acne salicylic acid that dissolves away dead skin cells.
 Plus, the antioxidant vitamin A accelerates cell turnover naturally, fading scars and smoothing fine lines.